Resolving Criminal Charges Through Pretrial Intervention Programs

 We Are Here To Help You Through A Pretrial Intervention Program

-Please contact our law office in Waco, TX, by email, phone, or set up an appointment to visit Michelle or Russ in the office to get your questions answered about the pretrial intervention application process.
+Please call 254-304-6354 or contact us online to set up an appointment to visit or Russ in the office to get your questions answered about the pretrial intervention application process.
 Ask us to send you a preliminary checklist as soon as possible.
 The earlier you can provide us the required and optional information, the greater chances you will have to take full advantage of this option.